NSLS-II/prompt-papermill/README.md

 ## Deployment

+This expects `bluesky-0MQ-proxy` is running.
+DAMA has tools for configuring this automatically and can provide it upon request.

-This script is placed at
+The Python script that listens for new Runs and starts papermill is placed at:

 ```
 /opt/bluesky_workers/papermill_worker.py